cloudtoid/interprocess/README.md

 ## Author

-[**Pedram Rezaei**](https://www.linkedin.com/in/pedramrezaei/): Pedram is a software architect at Microsoft with years of experience building highly scalable and reliable cloud-native applications for Microsoft.
+[**Pedram Rezaei**](https://www.linkedin.com/in/pedramrezaei/) is a software architect at Microsoft with years of experience building highly scalable and reliable cloud-native applications for Microsoft.